We think about maximising athletic performance in two categories: On-Hours and Off-Hours.

-What are some potential risks of high Variability to my health and performance?
+What are some potential risks of glucose instability to my health and performance?

-Therefore, a low Glucose Variability before exercise would imply an ideal source of glucose that stabilises blood sugar and sustains muscle metabolism.
-Reducing Glucose Variability in the hours leading up to an event by consuming a low-glucose response food would provide a relatively slow rate of glucose absorption into the blood.
+Therefore, a stable glucose before exercise would imply an ideal source of glucose that stabilizes blood sugar and sustains muscle metabolism.
+Reducing Glucose Stability measures (reducing perturbations) in the hours leading up to an event by consuming a low-glucose response food would provide a relatively slow rate of glucose absorption into the blood.
 This results in a stable glucose supply to the muscle as exercise progresses while reducing the impact of insulin release on subsequent performance.
-A relatively normal insulin level allows to preserve blood sugar availability and optimises fat oxidation while sparing glycogen reserves.
+A relatively normal insulin level allows to preserve blood sugar availability and optimizes fat oxidation while sparing glycogen reserves.

 Data visualisation is key.
 We make it easy for you.